| | | |

 Instructions

-1. Coat the inside of your slow cooker with cooking spray or oil.
-(I always just use a crock pot liner.)
-Add all ingredients to slow cooker.
+1. Coat the inside of your slow cooker with cooking spray or oil. (or use a crock pot liner.)
+Add all ingredients to the slow cooker.
 Stir to combine.
 Cover, and cook on low for 7 hours.
-You don’t want to cook longer than 7 hours or the oats might burn. (happened to me once and it was very stinky!)
+You don’t want to cook longer than 7 hours or the oats might burn. (it happened to me once, and it was very stinky!)

-3. Serve up your oatmeal in a bowl and add additional butter, sugar or milk to taste.
+2. Serve up your oatmeal in a bowl and add additional butter, sugar or milk to taste.
+Top with nuts, and raisins if desired

 Enjoy!